Skip to content

 Dai's proposal outlined two different protocols for implementing b-money, each with distinct approaches to achieving distributed consensus.

 The first protocol envisioned a completely decentralized system where every participant maintained a complete record of all transactions.
-In this system, participants would compete to solve computational problems, and the first to find a solution would be rewarded with newly created b-money.
+Participants would compete to solve computational problems, and the first to find a solution would be rewarded with newly created b-money.
+All participants would maintain a record of all transactions, ensuring transparency and consensus across the network.
 This mechanism tied money creation directly to proof-of-work, establishing that computational effort equals monetary value.

-The second protocol proposed a smaller subset of users called "servers" who would be responsible for maintaining transaction records.
-To incentivize honest behavior, these servers would need to post deposits that could be forfeited if they acted maliciously.
+The second protocol proposed a smaller subset of users called "servers" who would be responsible for maintaining the transaction records.
+To incentivize honest behavior, these servers would need to post a form of bail -- a deposit that would be forfeited if they were caught acting dishonestly.
+In this model, the creation of new b-money would be determined through an auction mechanism, where participants would bid on the right to solve computational problems and create new currency.
 This approach reduced the communication and storage requirements compared to the first protocol, making it more practical for implementation with 1990s technology.

 Key Innovations